-Experimenting with settings within our tool and running a variety of ad campaigns, helped me feel more confident.
+Experimenting with settings within our tool and running a variety of ad campaigns helped me feel more confident.
 By gradually learning to implement our product, I was able to apply what I’d learned to my work.
-Given the complexity of these Measurement tools — which we offer within Facebook Ads for advertisers help them to experiment and optimize towards their learning — this was a crucial step to understand each part of the User Interface.
+Given the complexity of these measurement tools — which we offer within Facebook Ads to advertisers to help them to experiment and optimize—this was a crucial step to understand each part of the user interface.
 I learned how people interacted with our product throughout their experience.

 After experimenting with the product several times, I started documenting my experience by cataloging the pain points and suggestions (backed up by screenshots and proposals).
 My fresh-eyed perspective brought a lot of value to the team.
-When I shared my feedback with my group, some of the items made it to the top of our fix lists and I was able to help solve them.
-It also turned out that some of the things that I called out were also discussed during the research studies as pain points.
-Throughout this experience, which continues to today, I learned how to efficiently prioritize work that has the highest impact and is the most integral and helpful for our marketers.
+When I shared my feedback with my group, some of the items made it to the top of our fix lists, and I was able to help solve them.
+It also turned out that some of the things that I called out had also been discussed during the research studies as pain points.
+Throughout this experience, which continues to today, I learned how to efficiently prioritize work that has the highest impact and is the most integral and helpful for our the businesses that use Facebook.

 Step Three: Make Meaningful, Face-to-Face Connections

 Step outside the digital world and meet the people who engage with your product.

 A month into my job at Facebook, I traveled to New York City on a research trip to meet a range of marketers who use Facebook Ads.
 The initial motivation for the visit was to connect with marketers—selected based on our roadmap of what we wanted to accomplish in the future—but I wanted to go further, to gauge their experience with our tools.
 I wanted to know where we needed to improve.